sponge/slate2d/readme.md

 the engine yourself.
 Slate2D gives you the *blank slate* (get it??) to let you code.

 Slate2D will feel somewhat familiar for anyone who has ever worked with engines like Source, Quake, or Doom.
 Convars, commands, and binds are all present.
-The game is loaded into the engine by way of shared library, and rendering is abstracted out into high-level render commands, which are handled by the engine.
-This means your game DLL can be relatively pure, and won't rely on linking to graphics or system libraries.
+Everything is provided through a library, `libslate2d`.
+This keeps the game's entry point relatively simple.
+A game loop with mouse, keyboard, and controller support including rebindable keys only requires a few functions.

-The default game DLL integrates the [Wren](https://github.com/wren-lang/wren) scripting language.
+The default library host integrates the [Wren](https://github.com/wren-lang/wren) scripting language.
 Although the intent originally was to write game code in C, I found the Wren language and really enjoyed writing code in it.
 It's easy enough to swap out, though.
-Other scripting languages like Duktape or Lua could be used, or any language that can build a shared library and call C functions.
+Any language that can load a shared library and call C functions can be used.
+Nim, Python, Node.js, and C# have all been able to load the shared library and setup a main loop.
 If you've found some neat programming thing, and wish you had an easy way to draw some graphics with it, Slate2D can get you off the ground.

 ## Instructions

 Slate2D uses [Premake5](https://premake.github.io/) to generate project files.
-While the engine is intended to be cross-platform, right now only Windows and WASM/Emscripten builds are proven.
-Mac builds are bitrotted, and Linux should run.
-Run a premake command such as
-`premake5 vs2017` to generate the project, or `premake5 --help` to see extra options specific to the project.
+The engine should generally run on Windows, Mac, Linux, and WASM/Emscripten, but only Windows and Mac are often checked.
+Run a premake command such as `premake5 vs2017` to generate the project, or `premake5 --help` to see extra options specific to the project.
 An attempt has been made to make it build clean out of the box.
 This has been confirmed to work on *two* different computers!

 ## Other features
 - Asset loader to let you work with asset handles instead of files
   - PNG images
   - Spritesheets: Minimize draw calls by loading a sprite atlas
-  - Fonts: TTF and sprite-based
+  - Fonts: TTF and sprite-based, drawn out of an atlas
   - Audio: OGG and tracker formats
   - Tilemaps: Load and draw TMX maps
   - Shaders: Customize drawing of shapes and sprites
   - Canvas: Draw onto an off-screen texture
   - Text to Speech: The most important
-- Built in object inspector for Wren objects.
+- Built in object inspector for Wren objects
-- Watch for changed files, and run a command on modification.
+- Watch for changed files, and run a command on modification
-- Optional automatic sprite atlas packer.
+- Optional automatic sprite atlas packer
-- No documentation.
+- No documentation
-- Inconsistent usage of C and C++ patterns, and code style.
+- Inconsistent usage of C and C++ patterns, and code style
 - It mostly works!

 ## Libraries used